at the Johnson Education Center

-Jay graduated from Mercer County Community College in West Windsor, NJ, and Florida A&M University in Tallahassee Florida.
+Jay graduated from Mercer County Community College in West Windsor, New Jersey, and Florida A&M University in Tallahassee, Florida.
 He is committed to many important environmental, community, and social organizations that promote a healthy and progressive existence in the State of New Jersey.
 A lifelong New Jersey resident, he lives in Lawrenceville with his wife Debra, daughter Chelsea, and son John S. Watson III.

 D&R Greenway Staff continued - in alphabetical order

 Emily Blackman, Land Protection Associate; Manager, Native Plant Nursery

 Emily works on habitat restoration and trail maintenance with other stewardship staff, supports the land preservation process, and oversees D&R Greenway's Native Plant Nursery.
 Like the plants she grows, Emily is a native of Princeton.
 Her interest in conservation comes from a childhood spent playing in the Stony Brook and a love of wildlife, and her interest in plants comes from experience in her family's local landscaping business.
 At Bucknell University, Emily majored in Animal Behavior, where she studied bat physiology and behavior, and then went on to North Carolina State University, where she completed a M.S. in Wildlife Biology.
 Her thesis research looked at American Woodcock winter use of crop fields and produced habitat recommendations that have been published in multiple journals.
 In 2011, Emily became a Charles Evans Conservation Leader Intern at D&R Greenway, while pursuing a Master of City and Regional Planning (M.C.R.P.) degree at the Edward J. Bloustein School at Rutgers University focused on environmental planning, which she completed in 2013.
 Her other professional experience includes a study of elephant stress behavior and piping plover population monitoring.
 She is an avid hiker, traveler, runner, and open-space enthusiast.

 Carolyn Foote Edelmann, Community Relations Associate